Byron Allen: Career

 The company was renamed Entertainment Studios in 2003, and later became the Allen Media Group with Entertainment Studios becoming the name of its production subsidiary.
 In 2012, Allen began forays into scripted programming with the sitcoms The First Family and Mr. Box Office.
 Later in the decade, Entertainment Studios began to pursue various acquisitions, including film distributor Freestyle Releasing, TheGrio, The Weather Channel, an equity stake in Sinclair Broadcast Group's acquisition of the Fox Sports Networks, and broadcast television stations.
 By October 2022, the company was valued at over $4.5 billion.

 In February 2022, Allen made a bid to buy the Denver Broncos of the National Football League.
 Allen was ultimately outbid by a group led by S. Robson Walton.

-In 2023, Allen had made an unsuccessful bid of about $3 billion for Paramount’s BET Media Group.
+In 2023, Allen had made an unsuccessful bid of about $3 billion for Paramount's BET Media Group.

-Beginning in 2006, Allen hosted and produced the syndicated comedy panel show Comics Unleashed with Byron Allen.
-In 2023, and again beginning in September 2025, the show was aired on CBS in the 12:35 AM late-night slot under a time buy arrangement whereby Allen's company bought airtime from CBS and sold commercial time advertisers itself.
+Allen hosts and produces the syndicated comedy panel show Comics Unleashed (2006–present).
+In 2023, and again beginning in September 2025, the show was aired on CBS in the 12:35 a.m. late-night slot under a time buy arrangement whereby Allen's company bought airtime from CBS and sold commercial time to advertisers itself.
+Following CBS's cancellation of The Late Show with Stephen Colbert in May 2026, Comics Unleashed began airing in its 11:35 p.m. time slot, with Allen's Funny You Should Ask (2017–present) airing at 12:35 a.m.

+In 2024, Allen made a $14.3 billion offer to buy CBS and Paramount.

+In May 2026, Allen and his controlling company Allen Family Digital LLC announced an agreement to buy a controlling stake in BuzzFeed, Inc. for $120 million.
+BuzzFeed Founder and CEO Jonah Peretti will be succeeded by Byron Allen, who will assume the role of Chairman and Chief Executive Officer upon closing.